sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 The user is made aware that this is a custom function by the bubble with the title "Custom" in the function help, as shown above.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Custom functions unlock the world of capabilities for Sigma users.
-For example, let's say your data science team has create User Defined Functions in Snowflake using Python.
+For example, let's say your data science team has created User Defined Functions in Snowflake, using Python.
 Custom functions can be created to leverage those into functions that are accessible to Sigma users in the same way we just demonstrated above, but without any knowledge of the underlying complexity.
 This can be extremely powerful.
 </aside>

 [Documentation Link:](https://help.sigmacomputing.com/hc/en-us/articles/18886053392531-Custom-functions-Beta-)